diku-dk/futhark/docs/package-management.rst

      github.com/athas/fut-foo 0.1.0 #d285563c25c5152b1ae80fc64de64ff2775fa733
    }

-This contains the package path, the minimum version, and the expected commit hash.
-The latter is used for verification, to ensure that the contents of a package verion cannot be changed silently.
+This lists one required package, with its package path, minimum version, and the expected commit hash.
+The latter is used for verification, to ensure that the contents of a package version cannot be changed silently.

 ``futhark-pkg`` will perform network requests to determine whether a package of the given name and with the given version exists and fail